-I am currently a Ph.D. candidate in Statistics at University of Florida (UF), advised by Dr. Leo L. Duan.
+I am currently a Ph.D. candidate in Statistics at the University of Florida (UF), advised by Dr. Leo L. Duan.

 Research Interests